Frequently Asked Questions

 Q. Where is the closest place to see a play?

-A. Canyon Lake has its own theater group comprised of many talented people from the local area.
+A. Canyon Lake has its own theater group comprised of many talented people from the local area that perform several times a year.
+There is also a play house in Temecula.

 Q. Where are the closest restaurants?

-A. There are restaurants in Canyon Lake and the local cities of Sun City, Lake Elsinore, Murrieta and Temecula.
+A. There are restaurants in Canyon Lake and the local cities of Menifee, Lake Elsinore, Murrieta and Temecula.

 Q. Where are the closest colleges?